Nicholaswogan/UofA_Photochem_Workshop/ExtraTutorials/InstallingFromSourceAndContributing/README.md

 cmake --build . -j && cmake --install .
 ```

-So now, you can run python code at the root of the `photochem` directory, and it will use the code that you just installed.
+New binary filles will have now appeared in the `photochem/` directory.
+So now, you can run python code at the root of the `photochem` directory, and it will use the binaries you just built.

+## Contributing

+Contribute to the code in the same way you would contribute to any open source software on Github:

+1. Make a fork of photochem
+2. git clone your fork of photochem
+3. Make a new branch, giving it a name that makes sense given the feature you want to contribute (e.g., `git branch newfeature`)
+4. Commit changes to this new branch
+5. When you are happy with the changes, create a "pull request" for the code in your branch to be merged into the photochem `main` branch